Parties split on climate as Dutch head to polls

 Environment: Nitrogen and nature permits

-The so-called nitrogen crisis kicked off in 2019 when the Dutch Council of State ruled that nitrogen reduction policies were inadequate and in violation of European rules.
-Much of the Dutch economy came to a standstill because permits for barn extensions or road construction, for example, were granted only if it could be proven that natural protected areas would not suffer.
-A special nitrogen and nature minister was installed in 2022, and a 24-billion-euros nitrogen fund was approved to regulate sustainable agriculture and buy-out schemes for farmers.
+The so-called “nitrogen crisis” in the Netherlands kicked off in 2019 when the Dutch Council of State ruled that nitrogen reduction policies were inadequate and in violation of European rules.
+Much of the Dutch economy came to a standstill because permits for building work, such as new homes, barn extensions or road construction, were only granted if it could be proven that protected nature areas would not suffer.

 What do political parties say?